jazzband/django-constance/docs/index.rst

 Custom field types are supported using the dictionary :setting:`CONSTANCE_ADDITIONAL_FIELDS`.

 This is a mapping between a field label and a sequence (list or tuple).
-The first item in the sequence is the string class path of a field class, and the (optional) second item is a dictionary used to configure the field.
+The first item in the sequence is the string path of a field class, and the (optional) second item is a dictionary used to configure the field.

 The `widget` and `widget_kwargs` keys in the field config dictionary can be used to configure the widget used in admin, the other values will be passed as kwargs to the field's `__init__()`